Udayan-P/Zoopocalypse/challenge3_neola/feature_challenge_spec.md

 Feature Challenge – JSON Format Specification (Challenge 3)

-1. Overview
+1. Overview**

 The Feature Challenge is an animal-identification puzzle represented using a structured JSON file.
 Each challenge describes one animal using categorized attributes.
 When players begin:

-* Three attributes are revealed initially.
+* Five attributes are revealed initially to start the puzzle.
-* Players can unlock up to five additional hints during the course of the challenge.
+* Players may unlock up to three additional hints during the course of the challenge.
-* The rest remain censored unless revealed.
+* All remaining attributes stay censored unless revealed.
-* The answer check is lenient (ex “Tiger” is accepted for “African Tiger”).
+* Players have 2 wrong attempts to guess the species.
+* A single AI-generated clue is included and remains constant for the entire challenge.
+* The answer can be picked from the 8 options given to the user.

+These settings are chosen specifically to maintain a balanced difficulty level, ensuring the challenge remains solvable but not trivial.

 This document defines the JSON structure used to represent all Feature Challenge tasks.

-2. JSON Structure
+2. JSON Structure**

 A valid challenge must follow: